fluxcd/flux2/rfcs/0004-insecure-http/README.md

 ### Non-Goals
 * Break Flux's current behavior of allowing HTTP connections.
+* Change in behavior of communication between Flux components.

 ## Proposal

 ### Controllers
 Flux users should be able to enforce that controllers are using HTTPS connections only.
-This shall be enabled by adding a new boolean flag `--allow-insecure-http` to the following controllers:
+This shall be enabled by adding a new boolean flag `--insecure-allow-http` to the following controllers:
 * source-controller
 * notification-controller
 * image-automation-controller
 * image-reflector-controller

-> Note: The flag shall not be added to the following controllers:
-> * kustomize-controller: This flag is excluded from this controller, as the upstream `kubenetes-sigs/kustomize` project
-> does not support disabling HTTP connections while fetching resources from remote bases.
-We can revisit this if the
-> upstream project adds support for this at a later point in time.
-> * helm-controller: This flag does not serve a purpose in this controller, as the controller does not make any HTTP calls.
-> Furthermore although both controllers can also do remote applies, serving `kube-apiserver` over plain
-> HTTP is disabled by default.
-While technically this can be enabled, the option for this configuration was also disabled
-> quite a while back (ref: https://github.com/kubernetes/kubernetes/pull/65830/).

 The default value of this flag shall be `true`.
 This would ensure that there is no breaking change with controllers still being able to access non-TLS endpoints.
 To disable this behavior and enforce the use of HTTPS connections, users would